wmhilton-stoplight/platform-docs/2a.-style-guides/i.debug-api-content.md

 <!-- theme: info -->
 <!--Shared style guides are available on the **Professional** and **Enterprise** plans.-->

-> This feature is in preview.
+> This is a limited access feature.
 Reach out to nauman@stoplight.io for more information.

 Once you create rules, debug them with JSON-formatted API content.
 This enables you to find and fix rule errors quickly and easily.

 You can: